About this day

 The rate of progress in computer technology over the last 50 years has been phenomenal, but we are close to hitting unavoidable limits.
 This forces us to think of new approaches and to draw inspiration from biology.

 About Dave Cliff

-Dave is a Fellow of the British Computer Society and a Fellow of the Royal Society of Arts.
+Dave is a Fellow of the British Computer Society.
 In 2013 he co-wrote and presented a one-hour documentary TV programme called “The Joy of Logic”, broadcast by the BBC.

 MENACE: the machine educable noughts and crosses engine Matthew Scroggs, University of Cambridge

 Join Matt to discover basics of machine learning, using MENACE—the machine educable noughts and crosses engine.